typoes/harry-potter-gen-z/book_1/chapter_3.md

 “No, thanks,” said Harry.
 “The poor toilet’s never had anything as mid as your head down it — it might be triggered.”
 Then he ran, before Dudley's smooth brain could work out what he’d said.

-One day in July, Aunt Petunia took Dudley to London to buy his Smeltings uniform, leaving Harry at Mrs. Figg’s.
+One day in July, Aunt Petunia took Dudley to London to buy his Smeltings non drip scheiße, leaving Harry at Mrs. Figg’s.
 Mrs. Figg wasn’t as bad as usual.
 It turned out she’d broken her leg tripping over one of her cats, and she didn’t seem quite as fond of them as before.
 She let Harry play fortnite and gave him a bit of chocolate cake that tasted as though she’d had it for several years; it was really quite a sussy amogus cake.

 That evening, Dudley paraded around the living room for the family in his brand-new uniform.
 Smeltings’ boys wore maroon tailcoats, orange knickerbockers, and flat straw hats called boaters.
 They also carried knobbly sticks, used for hitting each other while the teachers weren’t looking.
 This trauma was supposed to be making them stronger for later life.

 As he looked at Dudley in his new knickerbockers, Uncle Vernon said gruffly that it was the sickest, most swag moment of his life.
-Aunt Petunia burst into tears and said she couldn’t believe it was her Ickle Dudleykins, he looked so hot, smexy and grown-up.
+Aunt Petunia went total qq and said she couldn’t believe it was her Ickle Dudleykins, he looked so hot, smexy and grown-up.
 Harry didn’t trust himself to speak.
 He thought two of his ribs might already have cracked from trying not to lmfao.
 There was a sus smell in the kitchen the next morning when Harry went in for breakfast.
 It seemed to be coming from a large metal tub in the sink.
 He went to have a look.
 The tub was full of what looked like dirty rags swimming in gray, sussy water.

 “OwO whas dis?” he asked Aunt Petunia.
 Her lips tightened as they always did if he dared to ask a question.